rubyfu/RubyFu/en/required_gems.md

 ## Modules gems

-Due the demanding of warpping all required gems in a one gem, we've created [hacker-gems](https://rubygems.org/gems/hacker-gems) which installs all below gems at one time.
+Due the demanding of wrapping all required gems in a one gem, we've created [hacker-gems](https://rubygems.org/gems/hacker-gems) which installs all below gems at one time.

 ```
 gem install hacker-gems